VISITING THE MUSEUM

 - Discuss how we can tailor content or teaching methods to support your group

 - Request additional activities or a visit to The Evergreens

 The maximum size for a standard class visit is 32.
 It is possible for larger groups to visit the Museum on an adjusted schedule: please complete a request form and contact the Program Coordinator for more information.

-Reservations must be made at least two weeks in advance of your visit and are subject to availability.
-Groups over 32 should plan to reserve at least one month in advance.
+Reservations must be made at least three weeks in advance of your visit and are subject to availability.

 - Amherst schools are free of charge